Accelerynt-Security/AS-Sign-Out-Google-User/README.md

 In the terminal window, run the command "**python.exe -m pip install --upgrade pip**" to verify that the latest versions were properly installed.

 Next, run the commands "**pip3 install azure-functions**", "**pip3 install cryptography**" and "**pip3 install pyjwt**".
 The packages will be automatically added to the dependencies in the "**requirements.txt**" file once they have been successfully installed.
-Note about adding "**PyJWT**" to the file if it is not added automatically,

 ![SignOutGoogleUser_Configure_VSCode_11](Images/SignOutGoogleUser_Configure_VSCode_11.png)

+Note about adding "**PyJWT**" to the file if it is not added automatically.

 After installing the required packages, the Azure Function can be deployed.